-The Executive Headteacher, staff and governors will do their upmost to support and provide suitable provision for any pupil who has an identified special educational need or a disability.
+The Executive Headteacher, staff and governors will do their utmost to support and provide suitable provision for any pupil who has an identified special educational need or disability.

-We support children who have barriers to learning within the areas of Learning and Literacy, Sensory and/or physical needs, speech, language and social communication and lastly social and emotional health.
+We support children who have barriers to learning within the areas of Cognition and Learning; Communication and Interaction; Social Emotional and Mental Health; and Sensory and/or physical needs.